 Our understanding of dinosaurs and also of individual species has continued to evolve over time.
 When movies have portrayed dinosaurs in recent decades, certainly great effort was taken in many instances to portray them accurately.
 However, new discoveries inevitably lead to finding out we were wrong about some things.

-What is shared below is what is currently known about Tyrannosaurus Rex, and I intend to update this information as new discoveries are made.
-Anyone who has a correction or any additional information is invited to leave a comment below or to contact me through my blog.
+What is shared below is what is currently known about Tyrannosaurus rex, and I intend to update this information as new discoveries are made.
+Anyone who has a correction or any additional information is invited to leave a comment below or to contact me through my website.

 The Lost World (1925) and King Kong (right) were big hits and rightfully so.
 Each featured dinosaurs at the best they had ever been depicted on film.

 Movies have as stated typically reflected what was known about dinosaurs at the time, although limitations also existed in the past due to special effects capabilities.